merlink2908/RISC-V-Reference-SoC-Tapeout-Program-/Week 4/README.md

 The gain increased initially as $V_{DD}$ was reduced (from $1.8\text{V}$ to $1.0\text{V}$) due to improved saturation characteristics, and then dropped sharply (at $0.8\text{V}$) because the voltage was no longer high enough to keep the transistors fully functional.

 ### Device Variation

 ![My setup](5.devicevariation.PNG)

+Wide PMOS and smallest NMOS is used.
+The vout vs vin characteristic is observed to be shifted to right.
+The output switches from low to high very quickly due to the strong PMOS.The output switches from high to low relatively slowly due to the weak NMOS.
+The swithcing threshold is alomst 0.9 V.